How Colony Core Is Different

 Jobs, flight logs, equipment records, and invoices live in a single operational system instead of separate tools.
-Data flows between modules automatically.
-A completed job generates a flight log entry, updates equipment hours, and creates an invoice — all linked to the same record.
+Records stay linked across modules so teams can move from job execution to documentation, equipment tracking, and billing without rebuilding context.

 Not a Generic CRM